Home » Home Styling Tips » How to Decorate an Open Concept Home

 6. How to Use Accent Walls in Open Concept

-Speaking of accent walls, it’s easy to go hog wild and want to paint them everywhere, especially if the single color idea is a challenge.
+Speaking of accent walls, these can be difficult when trying to decorate an open concept home.
+It’s easy to go hog wild and want to paint them everywhere, especially if the single color idea is a challenge.
 However, accent walls work best when used strategically – like at the end of a long, rectangular room.

 For an open concept home, it can be tricky to paint an accent wall as corners and walls all run into one another.
 I also like to keep them at a minimum, because too many and they’re no longer an accent, know what I mean?
 Here are a few more tips: